mesosphere/dcos-docs-site/pages/1.12/installing/production/patching/index.md

 - For Mesos compatibility reasons, we recommend patching any running Marathon-on-Marathon instances to Marathon version 1.3.5 before proceeding with this DC/OS patch.
 - You must have access to copies of the config files used with the previous DC/OS version: `config.yaml` and `ip-detect`.
 - You must be using `systemd` 218 or newer to maintain task state.
-- All hosts (masters and agents) must be able to communicate with all other hosts on all ports, for both TCP and UDP.
+- All hosts (masters and agents) must be able to communicate with all other hosts as described at [network security](/1.12/administering-clusters/securing-your-cluster/#network-security).
 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [DC/OS Installation Guide](/1.12/installing/production/deploying-dcos/installation/).